-The Department presently has 17 regular faculty members, plus four Professors Emeriti and a number of Associate Members, Adjunct Professors, and Honorary Research Associates and Honorary Professors.
-We have about 300 undergraduates in our statistics programs - many of whom combine Statistics studies with another area such as Computer Science or Economics.
+The Department presently has 17 regular faculty members, plus 4 Professors Emeriti and a number of Associate Members, Adjunct Professors, and Honorary Research Associates and Honorary Professors.
+We have about 500 undergraduates in our statistics programs—many of whom combine Statistics studies with another area such as Computer Science or Economics.
 We have 45 graduate students, roughly evenly split between MSc and PhD, with MSc students choosing between a Statistics and a Biostatistics stream.
-We have launched a new Master of Data Science, in partnership with the Department of Computer Science.
+We also offer a Master of Data Science in partnership with the Department of Computer Science.

 Many of our activities are funded through the generosity of donors, including Constance van Eeden, those who support the Statistics Fund for Excellence, and those who have established student awards.